 コンテンツにスキップ

-Wakabacho Wharf, a small art center in Yokohama that “lives, creates, and communicates”, has started!
+Wakabacho Wharf, a small art center in Yokohama with the motto "Live, Create, Communicate" has launched!

 「住まう、作る、発信する」横浜の小さなアートセンター若葉町ウォーフが発進!

-Artist-in-residence facility with theater, practice studio, and accommodation
+An artist-in-residence facility with a theater, practice studio, and accommodation

 -What kind of facility is Wakabacho Wharf?